dougeby/IntuneDocs/InTuneDocs/DeployUse/restrict-access-to-sharepoint-online-with-microsoft-intune.md

         *	Windows devices will be required to be enrolled and compliant, domain joined with on-premises Active Directory, or both
 	    * Unsupported platforms like Mac.
 However, apps using modern authentication coming from these platforms will be still be blocked.
         >[!TIP]
         >You may not see this option if you not already using conditional access for PCs.
 Use the **Specific platforms** instead.
 Conditional access for PCs is not currently available to all Intune customers.
-You can find out more information about known issues as well as how to get access to this feature at the [Microsoft Connect site](http://go.microsoft.com/fwlink/?LinkId=761472).
+You can find out more information about how to get access to this feature  [in this blog post](https://blogs.technet.microsoft.com/enterprisemobility/2016/08/10/azuread-conditional-access-policies-for-ios-android-and-windows-are-in-preview/).

     -   **Specific platforms**